chiarabarbieri/SIBEworkshop_2025/Readme.md

 [Flores-Bello et
 al. 2021](https://www.cell.com/current-biology/fulltext/S0960-9822(21)00349-3?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0960982221003493%3Fshowall%3Dtrue).

-For this exercise, we are setting a multidisciplinary study, and use genetics to explore the following questions related to linguistics:
+For this exercise, we are considering a multidisciplinary perspective, and use genetics to explore the following questions related to
+linguistics:

 1. Is the genetic diversity of European population corresponding to the distribution of different language families?